kadena-io/merkle-log/README.md

 # Haskell Implementation of Merkle Tree Logs

-This packages implements Merkle Tree Logs as described in RFC 6962 in Haskell.
+This packages implements Merkle Tree Logs similar to those described in RFC 6962 in Haskell.

+Merkle Logs are a append-only data structure.
+The tree layout in this implementation of Merkle trees is based on the description of Merkle trees in RFC 6962.
+With this tree layout extending a Merkle tree requires chaining a logarithmic number of nodes at the end of the tree.
+Unlike RFC 6962 the Merkle trees in this module support the creation of unbalanced MerkleTrees by nesting sub-trees as leafs of Merkle trees.
+Also, unlike RFC 6962 this module generates fully self-contained inclusion proofs that don't rely on the client being aware of the balancing of the Merkle Tree that was used to generate the proof.

 ## Format

 The implementation stores Merkle trees in a packed format in memory.
 This allows for efficient construction, serialization, and querying.
 Trees are opaque objects that are allocated and deallocated as well as serialized and deserialized as a whole, which matches many use cases.
-Also, trees can be easily nested, by building larger Merkle trees that have smaller trees as inputs to their leafs.
+Also, trees can be nested, by building larger Merkle trees that have smaller trees as inputs to their leafs.